yellowdog/python-examples/README.md

 The `--quiet` or `-q` option reduces the command output down to essential messages only.
 So, for example, `yd-delete -yq` would delete all matching object paths silently.

 If you encounter an error it can be useful for support purposes to see the full Python stack trace.
-This can be enabled by running the command using the `--stack-trace` option.
+This can be enabled by running the command using the `--debug` option.

 ## yd-submit